fsharp/fslang-design/RFCs/FS-1053-span.md

 Allowing this assignment was never intended in the F# design and I consider this as fixing a bug in the F# compiler now we have the machinery to express read-only references.

+# Drawbacks
+[drawbacks]: #drawbacks

+* The addition of pointer capabilities slightly increases the perceived complexity of the language and core library.

+* The addition of `IsByRefLike` types increases the perceived complexity of the language and core library.

+# Alternatives
+[alternatives]: #alternatives

+* Make `inref`, `byref` and `outref` completely separate types rather than algebraically related

+  --> The type inference rules become much harder to specify and much more "special case".
+The current rules just need a couple of extra equations added to the inference engine.

+* Generalize the subsumption "InOut --> In" and "InOut --> Out" to be a more general feature of F# type inference for tagged/measure/... types.

+   --> Thinking this over

+* No implicit dereference on byref return from let-bound functions.
+Originally we did not do implicit-dereference when calling arbitrary let-bound functions.
+However usability feedback indicated this is a source of inconsistency

 # Notes